pagantonio/jobs_mining/README.md

 # jobs-mining
-Simple project for crawling and analyzing it job offers in Brazil as part of my final paper for the university.
+Simple project for crawling and analyzing IT job offers in Brazil as part of my final paper for the university.